-This form is intended to provide the start point in a process that identifies both shortcomings and improvements needed in International Mine Action Standards (IMAS) and their accompanying Technical Notes on Mine Action (TNMA).
+This form is intended to provide the starting point in a process that identifies both shortcomings and improvements needed in International Mine Action Standards (IMAS) Technical Notes on Mine Action (TNMA) and Test and Evaluation Protocols (T&EP).

-After it has been properly completed and submitted, the proposal will be reviewed by the Chair and the Secretary of the IMAS Review Board who will then include their comments, if any, and circulate it to the Review Board.
+After it has been properly completed and submitted, the proposal will be reviewed by the chair and the secretary of the IMAS Review Board who will then include their comments, if any, and circulate it to the Review Board.
 If there is support for the proposal from at least 25% of the Review Board's members, the process will continue.